Fearing 3 teens abducted, Israel escalates W.Bank search with Abbas help

 HEBRON West Bank Israel sent more troops to the occupied West Bank on Saturday to step up searches for three Israeli teenagers believed to have been abducted by Palestinians, with a military source saying it was not known if they were dead or alive.

-The three boys disappeared on Thursday night after they left a Jewish settlement bloc where they were seminary students.
+The two 16-year-olds and a third, 19-year-old man disappeared on Thursday night after they left a Jewish settlement bloc where they were seminary students.

 Since then the Israeli army has carried out house-to-house searches, round-ups and interrogations in the nearby Palestinian city of Hebron and outlying villages.